-Tinnitus is a very serious condition that can create feelings of hopelessness in patients.
-The symptoms can be overwhelming and are all-consuming for some sufferers.
-Tinnitus consists of ongoing phantom auditory noises that are not dependant on the surrounding environment.
+Tinnitus symptoms can be overwhelming and are all-consuming for some sufferers.
+It is a very serious condition that can create feelings of hopelessness in patients.
+This condition consists of ongoing phantom auditory noises that are not dependant on the surrounding environment.
 These background sounds can include buzzing, chirping, whistling, ringing, grinding, clicking, humming, hissing, and roaring.
 In addition, tinnitus can also be more noticeable at night when there is no background sound to conceal it.

 In rare cases, the sound beats in sync with your heart (pulsatile tinnitus)

-In 95% of cases, the noises in the head or ear are only perceived by the individual.
+In 95% of cases, the noises in the head or ear are only detected by the individual.

 In contrast, objective tinnitus occurs when the perception of sounds is generated by sources within the body that are transmitted to the ear and can sometimes be heard by an examiner during auscultation (i.e., listening to sounds from the heart, lungs and other organs)

 Tinnitus symptoms are different for everyone